daniellepaynter/snapshot_pilot/README.md

     │				└── Confocal <- Contains data obtained primarily at Leica SP8 Matrix confocal microscope.
     │						Each file represents one slide, with up to 3 slices on the slide.
 Within the file, │						individual acquisitions are named with the slice num (1, 2, or 3) and a letter (1a, 1b, etc.).
     │						Optionally,an acquisition name may also include the approximate brain region (1a_cortex, 1b_thal).
     │
-    │
     ├── methods            <- Notes and protocols used in the experiment.
 Not git-controlled.
     │
     ├── notebooks          <- Jupyter notebooks.
-    │
+Not git-controlled.
     │
     ├── reports            <- Figures, summaries, overviews of the experiment.
     │   └── figures        <- Generated graphics and figures representing the dataset.
 Generated with code found in src.